 - Graduates will take their seats following the singing of "America the Beautiful" and remain seated throughout the commencement address.

-- For the conferring of degrees, Dr. Dave Collins, Interim Senior Vice President and Provost, will ask the graduates to rise and he will present the class to the Board of Trustees and President Steven Johnson.
+- For the conferring of degrees, the Provost will ask the graduates to rise and he will present the class to the college's Board of Trustees and President.
 The president will then confer the degrees, after which, all graduates will be seated.

 - Upon a signal from the faculty marshal, graduates will rise one row at a time.
 Graduates will proceed to the stage area and hand their graduation card to the division dean who will announce the graduate’s name.
 The graduate will proceed to the president to receive their diploma cover and also be greeted by a member of the Board of Trustees, proceed to the left of the presentation area for a professional photograph and then return to their seat – please remain standing.